ibm-cloud-docs/discovery-data/known-issues.md

 ## 4.0.7, 30 March 2022
 {: #30March2022ki}

--   Discovery generates an error in the {{site.data.keyword.icp4dfull_notm}} OpenShift® APIs for Data Protection (OADP) backup and restore utility.
+-   {{site.data.keyword.discoveryshort}} generates an error in the {{site.data.keyword.icp4dfull_notm}} OpenShift® APIs for Data Protection (OADP) backup and restore utility.

     -  **Error**: The utility does not complete successfully and the following message is written to the log: `preBackupViaConfigHookRule on backupconfig/watson-discovery in namespace cpd (status=error)`
-    -  **Cause**: Discovery cannot be backed up and restored by using the OADP backup and restore utility.
-When the Discovery service is present, and an administrator attempts to backup an entire {{site.data.keyword.icp4dfull_notm}} instance, Discovery prevents the utility from completing successfully.
+    -  **Cause**: {{site.data.keyword.discoveryshort}} cannot be backed up and restored by using the OADP backup and restore utility.
+When the {{site.data.keyword.discoveryshort}} service is present, and an administrator attempts to backup an entire {{site.data.keyword.icp4dfull_notm}} instance, {{site.data.keyword.discoveryshort}} prevents the utility from completing successfully.
-    -  **Solution**: Apply a patch that stops Discovery from preventing the utility from completing successfully.
+    -  **Solution**: Apply a patch that stops {{site.data.keyword.discoveryshort}} from preventing the utility from completing successfully.

        1. Download the `wd-aux-br-patch.zip` file from the [Watson Developer Cloud Github](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/discovery-data/2.2.0/wd-aux-br-patch.zip) repository.
        1. Extract the `wd-aux-br-patch.yaml` file from the ZIP file.